Updated June 15, 2026 · By CarsLens Team

 What you pay for The vehicle purchase over time, plus interest and fees.
 The right to use the vehicle for a set time and mileage allowance.

 Monthly payment Often higher than leasing the same vehicle.
-Often lower because you are paying for expected depreciation, rent charge, taxes, and fees.
+Often lower because you pay for expected depreciation, rent charge, taxes, and fees.

 End of term You own the vehicle after the loan is paid off.
 You return the car unless the agreement lets you buy it.